Why Feed Baby Goats with Bottles?

 Converting from Nursing to Bottle Fed

-So, the basic question most people ask is why are baby goats fed with bottles and not nursing on mama?
+So, the basic question most people ask is why bottle feed baby goats instead of nursing on mama?
 On our farm and as part of being “Certified Humane“, the baby does nurse the mother for the first two weeks of its life to get the valuable colostrum, the “first food” that most mammals need.
 Colostrum kick starts the system, cleans out gut and builds the immune system.
 After two weeks, we convert babies to bottles for several reasons.
 Even after accepting the bottle, babies are allowed interaction with their mothers through adjacent pens and play areas.
 Eventually, mother and baby drift apart on their own for separate lives.
 Just like human teenagers prefer their friends, baby goats stray from Mom to join in the antics of other babies.

 - As a baby grows and becomes stronger, they become more aggressive during nursing.
 Yanking, pulling and jerking the teats in their enthusiastic pursuit of milk.
 This can damage the udder over time, reducing the level of daily milk production.
 For those owners who compete professionally with their goats, the udder is worth 40% in judging.
 Taking babies off early protects the integrity, shape and production of the udder and the teats.